mikeroyal/Self-Hosting-Guide/README.md

 [Nostr(Notes and Other Stuff Transmitted by Relays)](https://github.com/nostr-protocol/nostr) is a truly censorship-resistant alternative to Twitter that has a chance of working.

+[Fritter](https://fritter.cc/) is an open source frontend for Twitter on mobile devices, focusing on giving you the best experience and keeping your data private, local and in your hands.

 [Nitter](https://github.com/zedeus/nitter) is a free and open source alternative Twitter front-end focused on privacy and performance.
 All requests go through the backend, meaning the client never talks to Twitter and prevents Twitter from tracking your IP or JavaScript fingerprint.

 [Diaspora](https://diasporafoundation.org/) is a privacy-aware, distributed, open source social network.